Rynorbu/AS2025_SWE302_02230297/Practicals/practical_7/README.md

 ## Final Reflections

 This project transformed performance testing from theory into practical skill.
-The biggest lesson learned was that **performance testing isn't just about running tests—it's about understanding what the numbers mean**.
+The biggest lesson learned was that **performance testing isn't just about running tests, it's about understanding what the numbers mean**.
 A 100ms response time means nothing without context: Is it under normal load?
 During a spike?
 After 30 minutes?

 **What Made This Valuable:**